eZanmoto/Modeller-3D/specification.md

 The perceived position of the observer, the position of the mouse cursor, and the position of the model, are all displayed at the right-hand side of the toolbar.
-The center of the model is considered to be its (x, y) position.
+The top-left corner of the model is considered to be its (x, y) position.